 One word – train

 They say that hiking is more mental than physical, but a little bit of training can indeed go a long way.
 Much like there comes a point in your life like when “falling over” becomes “having a fall”, at some point you’ll realise you’re not as young and agile as you used to be.
-The diet consisting of purely doughnuts and sherbet which your body once freely metabolised is no longer an option.
-The need to go to the gym to maintain acceptable levels of fitness becomes part of the daily routine.
+The diet consisting of purely donuts and sherbet that your body once freely metabolised is no longer an option.
+The need to go to the gym to maintain acceptable levels of fitness soon becomes part of the daily routine.
 And more importantly, as I learned, the ability to turn up to physical activity with zero preparation and feel absolutely nothing afterwards soon disappears.
 Not prepping for my first overnight hike on Mount Kinabulu was the worst mistake I made (way worse than the cheap rucksack, the food poisoning acquired from eating unwashed fruit and the decision to not bring anything that might deal with dodgy tummies) throughout the whole trip.

-If you’re taking on a one-day hike, you can likely get away with it, but anything with an overnight stint requires genuine preparation to stop your muscles becoming sore and prohibiting your from climbing the next day as they enter restoration mode and begin to repair those tears.
+If you’re taking on a one-day hike, you can likely get away with it, but anything with an overnight stint requires genuine preparation to stop your muscles becoming sore and prohibiting you from climbing the next day, as they enter restoration mode and begin to repair those tears.
 I live in the UK’s flattest county, but these days, despite this, you’ll find me getting the practice hikes in left right and centre.
 Even just walking long distances (10 miles+) or doing twenty minutes of cardio on a flight of stairs will ensure your muscles are capable of endurance.
-You should start with a comfortable distance and build on this the closer you get to the day, but nothing will compare the event itself, so remember when the time comes that it’s okay to take breaks – of course our bodies need these.
+You should start with a comfortable distance and build on this the closer you get to the day, but nothing will compare to the event itself, so remember when the time comes that it’s okay to take breaks – of course our bodies need these.
 And never underestimate the power of water!

 This isn’t Masterchef, but food can be good

-When hiking in Australia for the first time, I was incredibly intent on living the classic Aussie outdoors lifestyle, AKA – I wanted to eat delicious barbecues every day, formed of exotic meats, freshly prepared salads and heck was I going to eat anything that hadn’t been marinated overnight!
+When hiking in Australia for the first time, I was incredibly intent on living the classic Aussie outdoors lifestyle, AKA – I wanted to eat delicious barbecues every day, formed of exotic meats, freshly prepared salads and heck no was I going to eat anything that hadn’t been marinated overnight!
 This was a terrible idea.
 Aim low guys and you shall succeed!
 I’ve since lowered my expectations and learned a bunch of hacks for eating on the road, which have made life a lot easier.
 Firstly, you should never be at the point where you feel physically hungry – if that happens you’re doing it wrong.
 Stuff your bags full of things that contain heaps of energy and weigh next to nothing.
 I’m talking nuts and dried fruit mostly for breakfast as they’re full of natural fats and sugars, but when it comes to cooking, you can get a little more experimental.
 There are now entire cook books out there written to highlight some of the ways you can become a master of gastronomy and nutrition on the road, but these are perhaps better suited to hiking with families and large groups.
 If you’re lucky enough to own a dehydrator, these make for an excellent way of bringing along delicious meat-based dishes zipped away in a freezer bag, and they give you a little taste of home when you most need it.
 Otherwise, bring along things that are individually sealed, keep well and don’t require refrigeration, such as tuna.
 Ramen is always a popular shout with people I have hiked with in the past as it’s customisable, delicious and requires very little culinary talent!
 Despite what you might think, food on the road can be more than just sustenance, but it just requires a little planning and prep ahead, which can be done at home or in your hotel/at your campsite.
 And let’s face it, who doesn’t like a hot meal at the end of the day?

 Post written in collaboration with Simply Hike